learn-co-students/excel-to-python-data-science-intro-000/README.md

 ![](./download-xls.png)

-We placed that file into this lesson, and you can see it [here](https://github.com/learn-co-curriculum/python-lists-lab), where the contents of this lesson are also located.
+We've already placed that file into this lesson, and you can see it [here](https://github.com/learn-co-curriculum/excel-to-python), where the contents of this lesson are also located.

 ### From Local File to Python